Welcome to IELTS

 Approx. 15 min

-The Speaking test consists of a conversation between you and an examiner.
-All Speaking tests are recorded.
-The speaking test consists of 3 parts.
-The first part includes general questions that the examiner will ask you about for example yourself and a range of familiar topics, such as your home, family, work, studies and interests.
+The Speaking test consists of a conversation between you and an examiner in 3 parts.
+The first part includes general questions that the examiner will ask you about yourself and a range of familiar topics, such as your home, family, work, studies and interests.
 This part lasts between four and five minutes.

 In the second part you will be asked to talk about a particular topic.
 You will be given one minute to prepare before speaking for up to two minutes.
 The examiner will then ask one or two questions related to the topic.

-The third part is more of a discussion between you and the examiner.
-You will be asked further questions about the specific topic in Part 2 and get the opportunity to express and discuss more ideas and issues on the topic for four and five minutes.
+In the third part, you will be asked further questions about the specific topic from Part 2 and get the opportunity to express and discuss more ideas and issues on the topic for four to five minutes.

-Your speaking will be marked on your ability to talk in a normal speech rate and keep af fluent conversation.
-It is also marked by the variety of words used and the accurate use of your grammatical resource.
+Your speaking test will be marked on your ability to talk at a normal speech rate and keep a fluent conversation.
+It is also marked by the variety of words used and the accurate use of grammar.
+Remember that you do not have to tell personal information against your will, but that you should say more than just "yes" and "no".
+All Speaking test audio is recorded.

 Are you interested in booking an IELTS test in Denmark or Norway?